Agent Behavior Monitoring

 Run real-time checks on your agents' behavior in production.

-Build scoring logic to evaluate your agent's behavior.
-This example monitors a customer service agent to ensure it addresses package inquiries.
+Build scoring logic to evaluate agent behavior.
+This scorer checks if a customer service agent properly addresses package inquiries.

 from judgeval.data import Example